Jens Jensen Løth

 with the Saints in Utah.
 She emigrated with a group of fellow Scandinavian Saints in April

 of 1857 and sailed to America.
 On 14 February 1858, Karen married Jens Christian Andersen in polygamy.
-He was a fellow Mormon immigrant from Hjorring, Denmark and 14 years her senior.
+He was a fellow immigrant member of the Church of Jesus Christ of Latter-day Saints from Hjorring, Denmark and 14 years her senior.

 For a few years Jens Jensen Løth, his brother-in-law, Jens C. A. Weibye and